 Of the three epithets bestowed upon Bologna; La Dotta – The Learned, La Rossa – The Red and La Grassa – The Fat, it was the latter, fatter moniker that caused me most concern.
-What is Bologna known for?
-Food.
-I have little willpower where food is concerned I so I knew I would return from Italy a good few pounds heavier (three if you must know) having gorged myself on pasta, succulent cured meats, gelato and yet more gelato.
+Bologna food.
+I have little willpower where food is concerned and knew I would return from Italy a good few pounds heavier, three if you must know, having gorged myself on pasta, succulent cured meats, gelato and yet more gelato.
 Let me share the foodie delights that Bologna, food capital of Italy, brought to the table.

 Cheese is big in the Emilia-Romagna region and tantalising aromas waft from the many formaggerias.
 There’s enough cheese here to quell the strongest of cheesy cravings.
 Huge wheels of Parmigiano-Reggiano from Parma tempt the nostrils.
 Formaggio di Fosse, a cheese ripened in pits to an ancient recipe cause an excess of salivation.
 Pecorino rests temptingly at nose-level on the counters of well-stocked, gourmet cheese shops.
 This is indeed cheese heaven.

-You won’t find Spaghetti Bolognese in Bologna – I know, we looked – fortunately a friendly waiter enlightened us.
+You won’t find Spaghetti Bolognese in Bologna.
+I know, we looked.
+Fortunately a friendly waiter enlightened us.
 Bolognese sauce is known simply as ragù and is never served with spaghetti.
 Ever.
 It’s served with tagliatelle ribbon pasta which was invented in the city.
 The rich, meaty sauce and golden, eggy pasta really hit the spot after a long days sightseeing.
 The Chianti went down well too.
 If you’re looking for authentic Bologna food this is the dish to go for.

 Bologna took pasta to a whole new level.
-My travelling companion, Kathryn, discovered Serghei a tiny osteria on Via Piella.
+My travelling companion, Kathryn, discovered Trattoria Serghei a tiny osteria on Via Piella.
 The waiter didn’t speak English and the menu was in Italian.
 Unsure what I was ordering I chose Tortelloni di Zucca.
 My first mouthful was a moment of culinary heaven.
 Each, perfect, al dente, ravioli parcel contained soft buttery pumpkin with just a hint of sweetness – mouth-wateringly superb.
-If I ever find a recipe for it I’ll be sure to share.

 So there it is, a food-fest worthy of all the fuss?
 Gastronomic Bologna is La Grassa for good reason in a city where over-indulgence is compulsory…